magfest/ubersystem/alembic/README.md

 A new revision script will be created in `myplugin/alembic/versions/` with a branch label of "myplugin".
 The `myplugin/alembic/versions/` directory will be created if it does not already exist.

-If `--branch-label LABEL` is also specified, it will override the plugin name as the new branch label.